Lev Okun

 Lev Borisovich Okun (Лев Борисович Окунь; 7 July 1929 – 23 November 2015) was a Soviet theoretical physicist.
 He is known for his contributions to particle physics and quantum chromodynamics.
 He coined the term hadron.

-Life

-Early life and education
+Biography

-He was born in a Jewish family in Sukhinichi in 1929 in the Soviet Union, and graduated from Moscow Mechanical Institute in 1953 where he was a student of Arkady Migdal and later a graduate student of Isaak Pomeranchuk.
+Lev Okun was born in a Jewish family in Sukhinichi in 1929 in the Soviet Union, and graduated from Moscow Mechanical Institute in 1953 where he was a student of Arkady Migdal and later a graduate student of Isaak Pomeranchuk.

-Career

 He had worked since 1954 at the Institute for Theoretical and Experimental Physics in Moscow, whose Theoretical Physics Laboratory he headed for 30 years; was professor at the Moscow Institute of Physics and Technology.

 Research and publications

 Okun introduced the term "hadron" in a plenary talk at the 1962 International Conference on High Energy Physics: In this talk he said: